mlco2/codecarbon/CONTRIBUTING.md

 ### Tests

-You can run the unit tests by simply entering tox in the terminal when in the root package directory.
+You can run the unit tests by running Hatch in the terminal when in the root package directory:

 ```sh
 hatch run test:package